Derwent College, York: History

-Buildings and Services
+Buildings and services

-Derwent College has twelve accommodation blocks, named A, B, C, D, E, F, G, H, J, K, M and P. Blocks A, B, C, D, J, K, M and P are standard university accommodation; they were built in the CLASP system, invented by Andrew Derbyshire, consisting of prefabricated concrete blocks and panels.
+Derwent College has twelve accommodation blocks, named A, B, C, D, E, F, G, H, J, K, M and P. Blocks A, B, C, D, J, K, M and P are standard university accommodation; they were built in the CLASP system, consisting of prefabricated concrete blocks and panels.
+The decision to use the system on this unprecedented scale was an innovation by Sir Andrew Derbyshire, the project architect behind the original university.

 Block A is part of the main college nucleus, being the north-west and north-east sides of a small quadrangle, with the administrative offices and JCR on the south-east.
 B Block is situated nearer Heslington Hall overlooking the University Lake.
 C and D Blocks are also located near Heslington Hall and also form a single separate building in most important respects.

 The original college only had A, B, and C blocks.
 Block D was added a few years later on a different floor plan with comparatively small individual rooms, but a large central kitchen and eating area.
 The older blocks had little communal space but somewhat larger rooms.
 Derwent College inherited the "Old Langwith" Blocks in 2012, when a new Langwith College was built on the Heslington East campus; blocks J, K, M and P are now part of the enlarged college.

 There were also a small group of rooms known as "N Block" (N standing for nucleus) which were situated above the main kitchen.
 Originally these were used for guest accommodation, however they have since been converted to offices.

 E, F, G and H Blocks are situated across the other side of University Road from the rest of the college, adjacent to Heslington Church field.
 They are more recently brick-build accommodation and some of these rooms offer en-suite bathroom facilities.
 Originally only two of these blocks belonged to Derwent, the other two were part of Langwith, prior to that college's move to the new East Campus, and collectively they were often referred to as "Derwith," and more contemporaneously as "Extension."

 Further to the main blocks, Derwent students are also accommodated in Eden's Court which is situated on Heslington Lane.
 Eden's Court comprises eight houses, each of nine or ten rooms with similar layout to those of Halifax College.
 There are also two cottages, Eden's Cottage and Sycamore Cottage.
 Eden's Court is jocularly referred to by the other blocks of Derwent as 'Shutter Island', due to its isolation in being situated nearer to Halifax College than the Derwent nucleus.
 Eden's Court was not always affiliated to Derwent and its residents, mostly mature students, belonged to a range of colleges.

 Facilities in Derwent include Computer Services classrooms and computer rooms, and the Derwent bar and dining room.
 During the day there is a main dining room, a snack bar and a drinks bar.